nvi-inc/fs-vgos/fs-vgos.md

 With that RDBE's time being displayed, verify that the time is correct by comparing it to the FS/Computer time.
-If it is off by a lot, use "." to get it close, within a few seconds.
+If it is off by a lot, use "." to get it close --- within a few seconds.
 Once it is close, you can use `+` and/or `-` to increment and/or decrement the RDBE by a second at time until it agrees with the FS time.